joedinkle/qmk_firmware/keyboards/eyeohdesigns/theboulevard/readme.md

-## The purpose of this project was to make a working PCB compatible with the open source case for The Ave.

 ## 13 June 2021 Commit
 The Case Files folder has been added.
 At this point I'm going to stop pretending I can do only one portion of this keyboard.
 Yesterday I ordered all of the case files and the updated PCB that fixes the JST pinout.
-I'll test the full build once everything arrives
+I'll test the full build once everything arrives.

 Both of the STLs required modifications in some way.